SEND Information Report Details

 It is particularly important for our school that ALL our children enjoy success and achievement and make good progress in learning.

 We use the information we have about each child who has been identified as having SEND to plan a personal programme of SEND support.
-This is your child’s Individual Provision Map and will include termly outcomes (targets).
+This is your child’s Individual Provision Map (called a My Plan) and will include termly outcomes (targets).

 Individual Provision Maps will include short term outcomes (targets) and will describe how we will support your child to achieve these targets.